andersonfonseka/javabeanutils/README.md

 How to use:

 - See JavaBeanUtilsTest - JUnit Test Case
-- The Domain and DTO packages contains both: source and target objects written in unit test case class.
+- The Domain and DTO packages contains both: source and target objects written in the unit test case.